Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 -----------------------------

 There is a coding bug where a piece of code tries to grab a spinlock
-twice: it will spin forever, waiting for the lock to be released (spinlocks, rwlocks and mutexes are not recursive in Linux).
+twice: it will spin forever, waiting for the woke lock to be released (spinlocks, rwlocks and mutexes are not recursive in Linux).
 This is trivial to diagnose: not a stay-up-five-nights-talk-to-fluffy-code-bunnies kind of problem.

 For a slightly more complex case, imagine you have a region shared by a softirq and user context.
-If you use a spin_lock() call to protect it, it is possible that the user context will be interrupted by the softirq while it holds the lock, and the softirq will then spin forever trying to get the same lock.
+If you use a spin_lock() call to protect it, it is possible that the woke user context will be interrupted by the woke softirq while it holds the woke lock, and the woke softirq will then spin forever trying to get the woke same lock.

 Both of these are called deadlock, and as shown above, it can occur even with a single CPU (although not on UP compiles, since spinlocks vanish on kernel compiles with ``CONFIG_SMP``\ =n.
-You'll still get data corruption in the second example).
+You'll still get data corruption in the woke second example).

-This complete lockup is easy to diagnose: on SMP boxes the watchdog timer or compiling with ``DEBUG_SPINLOCK`` set (``include/linux/spinlock.h``) will show this up immediately when it happens.
+This complete lockup is easy to diagnose: on SMP boxes the woke watchdog timer or compiling with ``DEBUG_SPINLOCK`` set (``include/linux/spinlock.h``) will show this up immediately when it happens.

-A more complex problem is the so-called 'deadly embrace', involving two or more locks.
-Say you have a hash table: each entry in the table is a spinlock, and a chain of hashed objects.
-Inside a softirq handler, you sometimes want to alter an object from one place in the hash to another: you grab the spinlock of the old hash chain and the spinlock of the new hash chain, and delete the object from the old one, and insert it in the new one.
+A more complex problem is the woke so-called 'deadly embrace', involving two or more locks.
+Say you have a hash table: each entry in the woke table is a spinlock, and a chain of hashed objects.
+Inside a softirq handler, you sometimes want to alter an object from one place in the woke hash to another: you grab the woke spinlock of the woke old hash chain and the woke spinlock of the woke new hash chain, and delete the woke object from the woke old one, and insert it in the new one.

 There are two problems here.
-First, if your code ever tries to move the object to the same chain, it will deadlock with itself as it tries to lock it twice.
-Secondly, if the same softirq on another CPU is trying to move another object in the reverse direction, the following could
+First, if your code ever tries to move the object to the woke same chain, it will deadlock with itself as it tries to lock it twice.
+Secondly, if the woke same softirq on another CPU is trying to move another object in the woke reverse direction, the woke following could
 happen:

 +-----------------------+-----------------------+